Westminster tube station: Services

-The station is in London fare zone 1.
-On the District and Circle lines, the station is between St James's Park and Embankment, and, on the Jubilee line, it is between Green Park and Waterloo.
+Westminster station is on the Circle, District and Jubilee lines in London fare zone 1.
+On the Circle and District lines the station is between St James's Park and Embankment, and on the Jubilee line it is between Green Park and Waterloo.
 Train frequencies vary throughout the day, but generally District line trains operate every 2–6 minutes from approximately 05:25 to 00:38 eastbound and 05:49 to 00:37 westbound; they are supplemented by Circle line trains every 8–12 minutes from approximately 05:49 to 00:24 clockwise and 05:36 to 00:19 anticlockwise.
 Jubilee line trains operate every 2–5 minutes from approximately 05:28 to 00:48 eastbound and 05:38 to 00:31 northbound.

 Connections

-London Buses routes 3, 11, 12, 24, 87, 88, 148, 159, 211, 453 and night routes N3, N11, N44, N53, N87, N109, N136, N155 and N381 serve the station.